oritgurel/customer-services1/README.md

 4. If you are using virtual box or toolbox, use docker’s default IP address as host (for example 192.168.99.100).
 You can see the default IP at docker’s startup, or use command: ```$docker-machine default ip.```

 #### Navigation links:
-Documentation: http://localhost:8082/swagger-ui.html or http://192.168.99.100/swagger-ui.html for docker toolbox users (get the exact host ip address as described in step 4).
+API Documentation: http://localhost:8082/swagger-ui.html or http://192.168.99.100/swagger-ui.html for docker toolbox users (get the exact host ip address as described in step 4).
 H2 database persistance: http://localhost:8082/console

 #### Note1: